Robert Bentley Todd: Early life

 The son of physician Charles Hawkes Todd (1784–1826) and Elizabeth Bentley (1783–1862), Robert was born in Dublin, Ireland, on 9 April 1809.
 He was the younger brother of noted writer and minister Rev. James Henthorn Todd, D.D.
 He is the older brother of Rev. William Gowan Todd, D.D. and Armstrong Todd, MD.

 Robert attended day school and was tutored by the Rev. William Higgin (1793–1867), who later became bishop of the Diocese of Derry and Raphoe.

 Todd entered Trinity College, Dublin in 1825, intending to study for the bar.
 When his father died the next year, he switched to medicine and became a resident pupil at a hospital in Dublin.
 He was a student of Robert Graves, and graduated B.A. at Trinity in 1829.
 He became licensed at the Royal College of Surgeons in Ireland two years later.

 At Hassel by Hull, Yorkshire, Robert Bentley Todd married Elizabeth Mary née Hart (1814–1894) 20 December 1836.
 The younger sister of Capt.
 John Hart M.P.
 (1808–1873) [Australian Dictionary of Biography], Elizabeth was baptized at St John's, Hackney, the daughter of journalist John Harriot Hart and Mary née Glanville on 23 June 1814.
-In one of the most sensational cases of its day, John Herriot Hart co-owner of The Whig Independent newspaper was imprisoned in Gloucester Gaol for liable [Annual Register vol 72 p.
+In one of the most sensational cases of its day, John Herriot Hart co-owner of The Whig Independent newspaper was imprisoned in Gloucester Gaol for libel [Annual Register vol 72 p.
 74], before being transported to Tenerife.
 It is presumed that he died on the return voyage to England.

 Elizabeth is not the only member of the Hart family to marry into the Todd family.
 Robert's younger sister, Margaret Gillmor Todd (1817–1876), married Elizabeth's brother, Capt.
 John Hart, a Premier of South Australia.